edumigueis/Base-Calculator/README.md

 ## Usage example

-This project uses really interesting algorithms like backtracking and recursion in binary trees.
-This implementations can be used in a lot of situations, especially when dealing with locations and paths overall.
+This project uses really interesting algorithms that are similar processes to those on paper used to solve math problems.
+And, you can use them as inspiration or as part of similar solutions.

 ## Notes